The importance of brushing

 Which type of toothpaste is best?

 Fluoride is the most crucial ingredient in toothpaste.
 As long as the toothpaste contains fluoride, the brand or type (paste, gel, or powder) generally does not matter.
 All fluoride toothpastes work effectively to fight plaque and cavities, and clean and polish tooth enamel.
-The brand you choose should bear the ADA (American Dental Association) seal of approval on the container, which means that adequate evidence of safety and efficacy have been demonstrated in controlled, clinical trials.
+The brand you choose should have the ADA (American Dental Association) seal of approval on the container.
+This means that controlled, clinical trials have shown enough evidence the product is safe and effective.

-Some toothpastes offer tartar control pyrophosphates to prevent the build-up of hard calculus deposits on teeth, while others offer whitening formulas to safely remove stains, making teeth brighter and shinier.
-But, contrary to clever advertising and popular belief, fluoride is the true active ingredient that works the hardest to protect your teeth.
+Some toothpastes offer tartar control pyrophosphates to prevent the build-up of hard calculus deposits on teeth.
+Others offer whitening formulas to safely remove stains, making teeth brighter and shinier.
+But fluoride is the true active ingredient that works the hardest to protect your teeth.